-Refer to Note 3(h)(i) to the financial statements for the Group's and the Company's other accounting policies for impairment of financial assets.
+Refer to Note 3(h)(i) for the Group's and the Company's other accounting policies for impairment of financial assets.

-Other than the credit-impaired other receivables, the Group and the Company consider the other financial assets as at 31 December 2020 to have low credit risk and the expected credit loss is negligible.
-The reconciliations of loss allowance for other receivables as at 31 December 2020 are disclosed in Note 12 to the financial statements.
+Other than the credit-impaired other receivables, the Group and the Company consider the other financial assets as at 31 December 2021 to have low credit risk and the expected credit loss is negligible.
+The reconciliations of loss allowance for other receivables as at 31 December 2021 are disclosed in Note 12.